May 10, 2018:

 About Emily Norman:

 Soon after moving to Boulder in August 2006 Emily participated in her first Adventure Rabbi hike.
-A proponent of AR ever since, Emily is thrilled to begin a new chapter as a member of the teaching staff.
+A proponent of AR ever since, Emily is thrilled to be a member of the teaching staff.

 Currently a theatre educator at Watershed School and a teaching artist at the Denver JCC, Emily's primary position is the Director of Education and Founder of Acting Out Theatre Company, an educational theatre company serving Boulder County.
 More about Acting Out Theatre Company>>